dCC-Online/CapstoneRollerCoaster_DA_Starter/README.md

 #### `steel_coasters.csv`
 Contains Golden Ticket Award winners for steel coasters from 2010-2022, in a CSV file.
 ##### Columns:
-    - Rank: The rank of the coaster for
+    - Rank: The rank of award the coaster received
     - Year_of_Rank: The year the award was given
     - Award_Category: The category of awards (Steel or Wooden)
     - Name: Roller coaster name